 Here are the courses I teach.
-They are best done in two day, three day or four day stints, but in a pinch I will teach a “mini” version in one day.
-In the one day version – you get the technique, but there simply is not enough time to make a composition and stitch it together, and I don’t like leaving students with an unfinished object (also known as UFO!) at the end of the day.
+They are best done in two day or three day stints, but in a pinch I will teach a “mini” version in one day.
+In the one day version – you get the technique, but there is simply (usually) not enough time to finish a composition of any size and stitch it together.

 HouseTop Any level of sewist.